kyma-project/test-infra/docs/index.md

 [IaC Configuration Guideline](/docs/guidelines_iac.md) - This document outlines the standard Terraform configuration and provides guidelines.

-[Add a Custom Secret to Prow](/docs/how-to/how-to-add-custom-secret.md) - This tutorial shows how to add and use a custom secret in the Prow pipeline.

 [Guidelines for Managing Follow-Up Issues](/docs/how-to/how-to-manage-follow-up-issues.md) - This document provides clear guidelines on how to effectively handle follow-up issues identified during events such as Technical Sprint Reviews.

 [Name a Secret](/docs/how-to/how-to-name-secret.md) - This tutorial describes how to name a secret in Google Secret Manager.